OrangeFox86/DreamcastControllerUsbPico/README.md

 This is a work in progress.
 - There is no USB interface yet
 - Read and Write communication with maple bus is complete!
+- Started to create the dreamcast node which should handle all connected devices to a bus
+  - Began by assuming controller device and parsing buttons

 ## Why the RP2040 is a Game Changer